Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Impersonator
 ttt_impersonator_damage_penalty             0       // Damage penalty that the impersonator has before being promoted (e.g. 0.5 = 50% less damage)
-ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round
+ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with ttt_impersonator_use_detective_icon         1       // Whether a promoted impersonator should show the detective icon over their head instead of the impersonator icon (only for traitors, non-traitors will use the equivalent deputy setting) ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round

 // Hypnotist